Tomato worms or tomato hornworm Manduca quinquemaculata is a very common big green caterpillar with a horn in North America.

 10. Attract beneficial insects.
-In addition to predator wasps, a number of other beneficial insects lay waste to hornworms by eating the eggs.
-Be sure to protect and encourage lady-bugs and lacewings, as well as trichogramma and braconid wasps.
+In addition to predator braconid wasps, a number of other beneficial insects lay waste to hornworms by eating the eggs.
+Be sure to protect and encourage ladybugs, green lacewings, and trichogramma wasps.

 It is important to use a wide variety of ways to control and eliminate hornworms because they can build up resistance and learn workarounds for just about anything you do if you only do one thing.
 Keep them on their toes by varying your methods throughout the growing season.

-A good technique is to use Bacillus thuringiensis bt early on.
-Give it 48 hours to dissipate and then introduce predatory insects to your garden to keep your hornworm numbers low.
-At the end of the growing season, be sure to rototill your garden.
+A good technique is to use bt Bacillus thuringiensis early on.
+Give it 48 hours to dissipate, and then introduce predatory insects to your garden to keep your hornworm numbers low.
+At the end of the growing season, be sure to till your garden.

 This disrupts the soil and interferes with the pupae underground.
 Some studies show that tilling can kill as much as 90% of buried larvae.
-As mentioned, if you see hornworm pupae when you till, be sure to collect and destroy it.
+As mentioned, if you see hornworm pupae when you till, collect and destroy it.